MaibornWolff/SecObserve/docs/getting_started/architecture.md

 ## Backend

 The backend is implemented with Python and [Django](https://www.djangoproject.com) / [Django Rest Framework](https://www.django-rest-framework.org).
-A Gunicorn server delivers 2 major components:

-#### REST API

-The REST API is used by the frontend to serve and manipulate data and by CI/CD pipelines to upload scan results.
+A Gunicorn server delivers the REST API that is used by the frontend to show and manipulate data and by CI/CD pipelines to upload scan results.

-#### Django Admin

-The Django Admin interface is used by administrators to manage users and some system-wide configurations.

 ## Database